-Athlete's foot and ringworm are examples of fungus infection.
+Athlete's foot and ringworm infections are caused by fungus.
 Fungi are plant like organisms that thrive in dampness and warmth.
 They can be passed from person to person or from one area to another.
 Symptoms include moist, weepy, red patches of skin, scaling or peeling skin, thickened skin, irritated blotches with blisters, and unpleasant odor.
-Fungi usually grows on the scalp or between the toes but may appear anywhere on the body.
+Herbs and essential oils can help!

 Tea tree essential oil is an excellent remedy that fights fungus infection including tough under the toenail varieties.
 Before treatment, clean area and scrape away as much dead skin as possible.
 Apply tea tree essential oil directly to infected nail at least once a day.
 Successful treatment requires frequent applications over a period of time so don't give up unless there are signs of allergic reaction.

-Garlic is also anti-fungal.
+Garlic is anti-fungal.
 Apply garlic juice to infected area three or four times a day.
-Garlic caps are available at health food stores and may be a better choice if smell is a concern.
-They are taken as a food supplement and provide many health benefits.
+Also take garlic by mouth.
+Garlic caps are available at health food stores and may be a better choice if bad breath is a concern.
+Garlic provides many health benefits such as building immunity.

 Athlete's foot sufferers can benefit from an evening foot bath.
 Soak feet in a mixture of warm dandelion root tea, tea tree essential oil, and black walnut extract.
 Some herbalists call for a cup of vinegar to be added to this bath.
 Follow with a generous application of witch hazel.